 Iowa's open enrollment law allows students residing in one school district to transfer to another school district upon the parents' request.
-Students wishing to open enroll to another school district must apply for open enrollment by March 1 of the school year preceding the school year in which they wish to open enroll.
 Students interested in open enrolling out of the school district may contact the superintendent's office at 822-4295 for information and forms.